huynhtri90/UnityLua/README.md

 Add lua scripting capability into unity, so that game can be updated without re-packaging.

 # Comparison: #
-There are 3 commonly used unity lua libraries:
+There are 4 commonly used unity lua libraries:

+- luainterface: old
 - ulua: based on luainterface
 - nlua: cross-platform version writen by luainterface author
 - unilua: compatible with lua5.2, writen in c#